How to read Word document using C#, VB.NET in WinForms DocIO?

 VB

-'Opens the Word template document Using document As WordDocument = New WordDocument ("Template.docx") 'Gets the Word document text Dim text As String = document.GetText 'Display Word document's text content.
+'Opens the Word template document Using document As WordDocument = New WordDocument ("Template.docx") 'Gets the Word document text Dim text As String = document.GetText 'Display the Word document's text content.
 Console.WriteLine(text) Console.ReadLine End Using

 A complete working example to read Word document using C# can be downloaded from read Word document.zip